sonata-project/SonataPageBundle/Resources/doc/reference/introduction.rst

 Depending on the configuration a site can be represented by:

  - a host : sonata-project.org or sonata-project.com
  - a host + a path : sonata-project.org/uk or sonata-project.org/fr
    or sonata-project.com/uk
+ - a host and a locale (locale detected from the browser)
+ - a host, path and a locale (locale detected from the browser)

 The latter requires a specific ``RequestContext`` to work.
 This is done by changing the ``router`` service.